 - Calling out reviews or reviewers.
 In ecommerce, social proof is everything.
 So calling out a huge number of positive reviews, or quoting a review was incredibly common on our top performing campaigns.
-Let’s see how the AI measures it up:
+Let’s see how our AI copywriting tool measures it up:

 Mic drop.
 18 points up!